kierke-gaard/redekunst/README.md

-# fullstack
+# Redekunst

-Template for clojure/clojurescript/re-frame application with server/client part connected via websocket.
+Chatbot as  clojure/clojurescript/re-frame web-application with server/client part connected via websocket.
 Figwheel for debugging.

 Tested with java 1.8 and leiningen 2.8.1, Chrome

-Project based on a leiningen template containing server, css, debugging and testing lein new re-frame fullstack +10x +handler +test
+Project based on a leiningen template containing server, debugging and testing lein new re-frame fullstack +10x +handler +test

 ## Development Mode